-- An NTP time server is connected to the terminal bus. - A domain controller is configured as the forest master. - All operator stations are members in a domain. - The OS servers are cooperative time masters on the plant bus. - Time operation is activated for each network adapter of the OS server. - The OS server is equipped with at least one CP 16x3 / 16x8 communications processor (more than 8 AS or fault-tolerant AS).
-You can find information about the parameter assignment in the section "How to assign parameters for a CP 16x3 / CP 16x8 communications processor (Page 67)". - The OS server is equipped with a BCE communications processor (up to 8 AS).
+- An NTP time server is connected to the terminal bus. - A domain controller is configured as the operations master PDC emulator. - All operator stations are members in a domain. - The OS servers are cooperative time masters on the plant bus. - Time operation is activated for each network adapter of the OS server. - The OS server is equipped with at least one CP 16x3 / 16x8 communications processor (more than 8 AS or high availability AS).
+You can find information about the parameter assignment in the section "How to assign parameters for a CP 16x3 / CP 16x8 communications processor (Page 76)". - The OS server is equipped with a BCE communications processor (up to 8 AS).
 The BCE/Softnet communications processor cannot be configured redundantly. - All automation systems are configured as time slaves.